hashicorp/terraform-website/content/source/docs/enterprise/run/cli.html.md

   Remote `terraform apply` is for workspaces without a linked VCS repository.
 It replaces the VCS-driven workflow with a more traditional CLI workflow.

-To supplement these remote operations, you can also use the optional [Terraform Enterprise Provider](tfe-provider).
+To supplement these remote operations, you can also use the optional [Terraform Enterprise Provider][tfe-provider].
 This provider is used to interact with the resources supported by [Terraform Cloud](https://app.terraform.io/signup) and private instances of Terraform Enterprise.
 It can be useful for editing variables and workspace settings through the terraform CLI.

 ## Remote Backend Configuration